Fairbridge Festival: Site

 The festival site was originally Fairbridge School, a combination of orphanage, farm school and Imperial social engineering project set up as part of a colonial vision by Kingsley Fairbridge in 1912.
-The school was founded with the mission of taking deprived children from the orphanages (such as Dr. Barnardo's Homes) and streets of Britain and giving them a healthy life in the Colonies, (while ensuring that the Colonies continued to be populated with sound Anglo-Saxon stock, as was the prevailing ethos of the time), the school functioned until the early 1960s.
+The school was founded with the mission of taking deprived children from the orphanages (such as Barnardo's) and streets of Britain with the promise of a healthy life in the Colonies with better prospects, as was the prevailing ethos of the time.
+The school functioned until the early 1960s.
+Past pupils of the school are represented by the Old Fairbridgians Association WA.

-2018

-The 2019 festival will be held 26–28 April 2019.

-2017

-The 2017 festival was held 21–24 April.
-The acts were: